Oreolek/mod_muc_rpg/README.md

 You can get the newest library version [here.](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/MT2002/emt19937ar.html)

 The library uses BSD license so it's included here (for Lua 5.2).
-Just compile the `random.so` and put it in plugin directory.
+Just compile the `random.so` and put it in `/usr/lib/prosody` or `/usr/lib/lua/5.1` directory.

 Then, drop the module to Prosody dir (usually `/usr/lib/prosody/modules`) and turn it on in your config.